 The University reserves the right to alter the terms of or eliminate this program.

-In order to obtain the Layoff Severance Program, laid off civil service or union-represented staff employees must apply for this program and leave University employment by the last day of their employment.
+In order to obtain the Layoff Severance Program, laid off eligible employees must apply for this program and leave University employment by the last day of their employment.

-In exchange for participating in this program, the employee waives layoff rights*, reinstatement rights if rehired, and all other claims against the University.
-The employee's area unemployment office should be contacted for information regarding eligibility for unemployment compensation benefits.
-As part of this program, the employee also agrees to not reapply for or be rehired for University employment for a period equal to the number of weeks of severance paid, beginning on the first day of non-employment.
+In exchange for participating in this program, the employee waives layoff rights, reinstatement rights if rehired, and all other claims against the University.
+As part of this program, the employee agrees to not reapply for or be rehired for University employment for a period equal to the number of weeks of severance paid, beginning on the first day of non-employment.

 Individuals submitting incorrect, false or fraudulent information will be subjected to disciplinary action including revocation of the program and termination of employment, if still employed.